mayrabaez/privilege-index/README.md

 ## 💡 What's it for?

 This isn't about guilt or judgment.
-It's a mirror — designed to help you better understand your story and, hopefully, cultivate compassion for yourself and others.
+It's a mirror, designed to help you better understand your story and, hopefully, cultivate compassion for yourself and others.

 Use it in:
 - 🧠 Workshops or classrooms